 At NSU, Foreman was responsible for recruiting stellar Texas talent, including Emerald Mayfield from Bowie High School in Arlington.
 Mayfield was District 7-5A MVP, as well as First Team All-District and Offensive Player of the Year.
 Another incoming recruit, Brynae Thompson from Cy-Fair High School in Houston, was a two-time All-District Honoree and won MVP awards at the AAU Georgetown Invitational and the 2012 Insiders Tournament.

-It was only three years ago that Foreman donned the Green and White on the Super Pit court.
-She played at North Texas from 2010-12, making 31 starts in 59 career appearances for the Mean Green.
-In the 2010-11 season, she averaged 6.6 points and 3.6 rebounds per game, while leading the team with 99 assists - 3.3 per game.
-For her performance, she was named the team’s 2011 Newcomer of the Year.
+Foreman donned the green and white on the Super Pit from 2010-12, making 31 starts in 59 career appearances for the Mean Green.
+During the 2010-11 season, she averaged 6.6 points and 3.6 rebounds per game while leading the team with 99 assists - 3.3 per game.
+For her performance, she was named the team’s Newcomer of the Year.

-During the 2011-12 season, she was coached by Karen Aston and Jalie Mitchell and the Mean Green improved to 15-16, following a 5-25 record the previous year.
-Oddly enough, Mitchell actually recruited her to North Texas from Weatherford CC, where she averaged 10 points, 5.6 rebounds and 4.5 assists per game.
+During the 2011-12 season, Foreman was coached by Karen Aston and Jalie Mitchell as the Mean Green improved to 15-16 following a 5-25 record the previous year.
+Mitchell recruited Foreman to North Texas from Weatherford CC where she averaged 10 points, 5.6 rebounds, and 4.5 assists per game.
 To this day, Foreman considers Mitchell “one of the most influential young ladies” in her life, which makes their reunion with the Mean Green even more special.

-She graduated from North Texas in 2012 with a bachelor’s degree in kinesiology and a minor in communication.
+Foreman graduated from North Texas in 2012 with a bachelor’s degree in kinesiology and a minor in communication.
 Foreman was also a member of the Student-Athlete Advisory Committee and helped run summer camps for young players.
-She graduated from NSU with her master’s degree in health and human performance in 2015.
+She also holds a master’s degree in health and human performance from NSU.